 By 1968, Allegra and Fury were shown to have become lovers.
 However, they seemingly broke up a few months later.
 This happened when Allegra didn’t trust Fury during a complex Hydra gambit to make Nick look like a traitor.
 Fury resumed dating Laura Brown during that time.

 Apparently, Allegra and Fury’s relationship remained off again, on again for decades.

 In 1971, S.H.I.E.LD. authorised an experimental all-women assault unit called Femme Force.
 The goal of the FF members was to prove to a sceptical brass that female agents deserved equal treatment when it came to tactical details.

 Fury was opposed to this experiment, and was less than collaborative.

 The Force was apparently made up of nine agents, with the unofficial battle cry “right on, sisters !”.
 It was commanded by Agent 13 (Sharon Carter), with Valentina as her second-in-command.
 This implies a demotion for Allegra, and she and Carter seemed to be feuding for leadership of the unit.

-In 1972, one of the Femme Force clashes with Hydra nearly went wrong.
-One of their own, Agent 22, turned out to be a Hydra plant.
+In 1972, a Femme Force clash with Hydra went wrong.
+One of their own, Agent 22, was a Hydra plant.
 She broke cover to allow for an in-flight boarding action of the S.H.I.E.L.D. passenger jet ferrying the Force.
-The rest of Femme Force and Captain America managed to take down the assaulters and save the plane, but Carter was badly wounded.
+The rest of Femme Force and Captain America took down the assaulters and saved the plane, but Carter was badly wounded.

 As an enraged Cap charged in to rescue Carter, Allegra took command of Femme Force and shadowed him.
 This worked, and Femme Force stormed a large Hydra base to create a diversion for Cap to exploit.